 Solution: Does asking for a better price at your local electronics store or giving your bank a buzz and haggling a better deal, send shivers down your spine?
 Well check out these strategies for overcoming this fear:

-- Price compare: Asking straight out for a lower price might not be the best strategy if haggling is already foreign to your spending personality.
-But if you conduct a little home work online to see if you can find the same product at a lower price, this will give you a better leg to stand on when negotiating.
+Price compare: Asking straight out for a lower price might not be the best strategy if haggling is already foreign to your spending personality.
+But if you conduct a little online home loan research to see if you can find the same product at a lower price, this will give you a better leg to stand on when negotiating.

 2. The brand lover